precice/precice/tools/building/README.md

   Useful when adding/removing source files.
 - `createChangelog`: Creates a changelog file for the current PR.
 This is based on the GitHub CLI.
 - `createTest.py`: Automatically creates integration tests
+- `checkSymbols`: Takes the preCICE library and uses `readelf` to check if all cpp functions have a counterpart in C and Fortran